mdlacasse/Owl/README.md

 [owlplanner.streamlit.app](https://owlplanner.streamlit.app).

 1) **Docker Container:** Run Owl locally on your computer using a Docker image.
-Follow these [instructions](docker/README.md) for using this option.
+Follow these <a href="docker/README.md" target="_blank" rel="noopener noreferrer">instructions</a> for using this option.

 1) **Self-hosting:** Run Owl locally on your computer using Python code and libraries.
-Follow these [instructions](INSTALL.md) to install from the source code and self-host on your own computer.
+Follow these <a href="INSTALL.md" target="_blank" rel="noopener noreferrer">instructions</a> to install from the source code and self-host on your own computer.

 ---------------------------------------------------------------